duckietown/book-opmanual-duckiedrone/src/motors-esc/overview.md

 ### Battery Monitoring Leads

-The battery monitor wires allow the flight controller to monitor the power traversing the PDB.
-This is useful because the flight controller can inform the Pi of the battery voltage.
+The battery monitor wires allow the Flight Controller to monitor the power traversing the PDB.
+This is useful because the Flight Controller can inform the Raspberry Pi of the battery voltage.
 The benefit of this is that the software will prevent the battery from draining too low and permanently damaging it.

 You will be using the extra red and black wire that came with the kit to make the battery monitor leads.